 MarkUp.io header

-MarkUp.io is the first tool on our list that doesn't require you to install anything on your site, which is nice.
+MarkUp.io is the first tool on our list that doesn't require you to install anything on the clients site, which is nice.

 At first, this proxy technology looks a lot better and easier to set up, but it comes with some downsides.